LoryJiang/eBiota/README.md

 ### Citation:
 ----
-Ab initio design of microbial communities from large-scale seed pools using deep learning and rapid optimization
+<i>Ab initio</i> design of microbial communities from large-scale seed pools using deep learning and rapid optimization

 ### Contact:
 ----